History of Dental Hygiene in Alberta

 Although the initial support for a dental hygiene profession came from the public health sector, private sector support is growing.
 With the advent of dental insurance employee benefit plans along with public demand for preventive dental services, dental hygienists gain popular acceptance in the private dental office.

 In 1960, the University of Alberta and the provincial government reached an agreement allowing for an Alberta dental hygiene curriculum.
-In 1961, Ms. Margaret Berry MacLean is appointing inaugural Director of the School of Dental Hygiene, Faculty of Dentistry, University of Alberta.
+In 1961, Ms. Margaret Berry MacLean is appointed as the inaugural Director of the School of Dental Hygiene, Faculty of Dentistry, University of Alberta.

 The first graduating class of dental hygienists sees a need for a provincial dental hygiene association.
 By December 1963, a constitution and bylaws are approved to officially launch the Alberta Dental Hygienists Association.
 In 1964, the ADHA makes its first request to government for self-regulation, with 27 dental hygienists practicing in Alberta.

 Throughout the 1940s and 1950s, the Alberta Government examines the type of dental health service that it wants to offer in communities.
 In the mid-1950s it turns down a proposal from by University of Alberta's Faculty of Dentistry for a dental hygiene educational program.
 In 1951, Alberta's first dental hygienist, Ms. Joan Engman, obtains her dental hygiene education in Michigan, through a federal grant program, and returns to practice dental hygiene in Alberta.
 By 1959 there are nine dental hygienists practicing in Alberta, all in public health.